 - Checking your tax position if you have been made redundant

 - How does volunteering affect my tax position?

 - Apprenticeships and other employer-sponsored training

-- Claiming social security benefits and tax credits
+- Claiming social security benefits, tax credits and universal credit

 - Checking whether your household is paying the correct amount of council tax.